 Based on the above tips about what to pack for winter in Norway, here you can find the example of the packing list for a Norway winter trip.
 Those are the items, that I always take with me when I travel around Norway in winter.

-The basic Norwegian clothing and travel essential for Norway in winter:
+The basic Norwegian clothing and travel essentials for Norway in winter:

 - The base layer – thermal underwear like merino wool top and merino wool bottoms.